grafana/grafana/docs/sources/administration/team-management/_index.md

 # Team management

-A team is a group of users or service accounts within an organization that have common dashboard and data source permission needs.
+A team is a group of users within an organization that have common dashboard and data source permission needs.
 For example, instead of assigning five users access to the same dashboard, you can create a team that consists of those users and assign dashboard permissions to the team.
-A user or a service account can belong to multiple teams.
+A user can belong to multiple teams.

-A user or a service account can be a Member or an Administrator for a given team.
+A user can be a Member or an Administrator for a given team.
 Members of a team inherit permissions from the team, but they cannot edit the team itself.
 Team Administrators can add members to a team and update its settings, such as the team name, team member's team roles, UI preferences, and home dashboard.

 For more information about teams, refer to [Teams and permissions]({{< relref "../roles-and-permissions/#teams-and-permissions" >}}).